Relocating Guildford sewage treatment works

-Guildford STW is currently located on part of the land allocated for the council’s Slyfield Area Regeneration Project (SARP) allocated in Guildford Borough Local Plan, which will include the new Weyside Urban Village.
-We’ve agreed to relocate our STW so that Guildford Borough Council can bring this plan to life.
+Guildford STW is currently located on land allocated for the council’s Slyfield Area Regeneration Project (SARP) allocated in Guildford Borough Local Plan, which will include the new Weyside Urban Village.
+We’ve agreed to relocate our STW so Guildford Borough Council can bring this plan to life.

-We’re planning to move our STW to an area that can’t be used for housing because of its previous use as a landfill site.
+We’re planning to move our STW to a location that can’t be used for housing because of its previous use as a landfill site.
 The land is allocated for development of the new STW in both the Surrey County Council Waste Local Plan (2020) and Guildford Borough Council Local Plan (2019).

-Guildford Borough Council is funding the relocation project, and we’re working closely with them to ensure a smooth overlap on both our projects.
+Guildford Borough Council is funding the relocation project, and we’re working closely together to ensure a smooth overlap on both our projects.

 - A new STW located to the north-east of the existing Slyfield Industrial Estate in Guildford to replace the existing Guildford STW